Ottawa 67's: Coaches

-Brian Kilrea is a national coaching legend and a coaching presence behind the Ottawa bench for 31 years.
-Kilrea led the 67's to three OHL Championships and two Memorial Cups.
+Brian Kilrea had a long term coaching relationship with the 67's.
+Kilrea led the team to three OHL Championships and two Memorial Cups.
 Kilrea briefly moved up to the NHL as an assistant coach with the New York Islanders from 1984 to 1986, and briefly retired for the 1994–95 season.
-Kilrea, also known as "Killer", has over 1,000 wins coaching junior hockey, all with the Ottawa 67's.
-He has been named the OHL Coach of the Year five times, and CHL Coach of the Year once in 1996–97.
+Kilrea, nicknamed "Killer", has over 1,000 wins coaching junior hockey, all with the 67's.
+He was named the OHL Coach of the Year five times, and CHL Coach of the Year twice.
 Kilrea was inducted into the Hockey Hall of Fame in 2003.
 On September 3, 2008, Kilrea announced that at the end of the 2008–09, he would step down from his head coaching position.
 He remained with the team as their general manager until the 2011–12 season, after which he was replaced in that post by head coach Chris Byrne.

-Andre Tourigny is the most recent 67's coach to earn the OHL Coach of the Year award in 2018–19 leading the 67's to a 50–12–6 record and a franchise record-breaking 106 points.
+Andre Tourigny won OHL Coach of the Year award in 2018–19 leading the 67's to a 50–12–6 record and a franchise record-breaking 106 points.
 Tourigny won a second consecutive OHL Coach of the Year award in 2019–20 going 50–11–1 in a shortened season and earning the CHL Coach of the Year in the process.
+Dave Cameron is the 67's most recent recipient of the award, taking home the honours after leading the club to their record setting 51-win season in 2022–23.
+He also won CHL Coach of the Year in that same season.

 List of coaches with multiple seasons in parentheses.

 Players

-Denis Potvin and Doug Wilson are the only Ottawa 67's player to be inducted into the Hockey Hall of Fame as players.
+Denis Potvin and Doug Wilson are the only Ottawa 67's alumni to be inducted into the Hockey Hall of Fame as players.